tabbykatz/100-days-of-code/r1-log.md

 feeling great about my react website & blog engine.
 Lots of tinkering today with silly css tricks, finished importing content, tried to solve my next.confic.js woes... another day.
+### day 28/99
+met with groups at school to share our progress on portfolio projects.
+Tried in vain to nest more config in my next.config.js then allowed myself to be entranced by three.js for awhile.